SymfonyCasts/api-platform/sfcasts/ep3-custom-data/filter-arguments.md

 [[[ code('2effa3e681') ]]]

 Cool!
-I know, I don't need this other if statement down here, but I'll leave.
+I know, I don't need this other if statement down here, but I'll leave it.

 Anyways, let's see what this looks like.
 Refresh with the bad date and... cool!
 A nice JSON error message with: "Invalid from date format" and a 400 status code.